SAP/project-sailor/docs/tutorial.rst

 Reading Master Data
 ===================

 To start the analysis, we first identify the equipment of interest.
-We use :meth:`~sailor.assetcentral.equipment.find_equipment()` to search for the equipments of interest - namely those belonging to the model ``my_model_name``.
-The function returns an :class:`~sailor.assetcentral.equipment.EquipmentSet`, an object representing multiple pieces of equipment.
+We use :meth:`~sailor.assetcentral.equipment.find_equipment()` to search for the pieces of equipment of interest - namely those belonging to the model ``my_model_name``.
+The function returns a :class:`~sailor.assetcentral.equipment.EquipmentSet`, an object representing multiple pieces of equipment.
 The convenience function :meth:`~sailor.assetcentral.utils.ResultSet.as_df()` returns a representation of the
 :class:`~sailor.assetcentral.equipment.EquipmentSet` as ``pandas`` dataframe.